Our Local Governing Committee

 This means that Governors are involved in deciding how the budget should be spent, making sure the school buildings are welcoming and safe, setting and monitoring the school’s aims and policies, agreeing the curriculum and as a Foundation/Trust school appointing and employing its staff.

-How does the Governing Body work?
+How does the Governing Committee work?

-The Governing Body work as a team for the benefit of the school.
+The Governing Committee work as a team for the benefit of the school.
 They respect each other’s points of view but always act as a corporate body and accept the decisions reached by the majority.

 A good and effective working relationship with the Head teacher and other staff at the school is paramount and all Governors are committed to maintaining this as an essential part of their success.

-How is the Governing Body made up?
+How is the Governing Committee made up?

 The Governing Body has representatives from various sections of the school and community.
 The groups from which Governors are drawn are: